pcal43/pico8/pico8-home/README.md

 - maybe draw checkered flag for cash tile
 - decorations on box tiles should be 8x8 sprites
 - maybe instead of food it's making sentences by arranging letters?  or doing anagrams?  :/  maybe thats a new game with the same engine
+- change clock to repeater.  rebroadcasts with fixed delay in directions not triggered from.  triggering again resets the count?

 ## done